comp-physics/roseNNa/README.md

 end program
 ```

-This represents a sample program that can be linked with the library created above and run succesfully (given the model's inputs match the inputs provided).
-Four things are required to use this library: `USE rosenn`, `initializing inputs`, `CALL initialize()`, and `CALL use_model(args)`.
+This example program links to the roseNNa library, parses the model inputs, and runs inference on the loaded library.
+Only four lines are required to use the library: `use rosenna`, `call initialize()`, and `call use_model(args)`.

-## **Fortran Library**
+## Compiling roseNNa

-The fLibrary folder holds all the core files that are needed to recreate the model in Fortran and be linked to a program.
-It contains a Makefile that compiles all core files and creates a library.
+* `fLibrary/` holds the core library files that recreate the model and link it to your program.

-Here are the steps one needs to follow.
-First preprocess the model down below.
-This encodes the models: it writes the weights and architecture to text files (`onnxModel.txt` and `onnxWeights.txt`) and stores information about the model in an external fpp file (`variable.fpp`).
+Its `Makefile` compiles all core files and creates the library.
+Specificially, it first pre-processes the model
 ```make
     preprocess: modelParserONNX.py
         # arg1 = model structure file (.onnx format)